 Questions to ask before you start your design:

 It is important to think about the intended use of the system.
-Whether it’s for personal, educational, or commercial use, your intentions will ultimately determine what kind of system is needed.
+Whether it’s for personal, educational, or commercial use, your intentions will ultimately determine what kind of aquaponic system is needed.
 You must also think about:

 - Space/Scale: How much space do you have?
 Do you need to maximize it?
-How much do you intend to produce, for whom, and what purpose?
+How much do you intend to produce, for whom, and for what purpose?

 Nutrient Film Technique

-FT systems are popular in the commercial industry because of their space efficiency and lower labor costs.
+NFT aquaponic systems are popular in the commercial industry because of their space efficiency and lower labor costs.
 Because crops can also be grown on a vertical plane (or shelf), they are easily accessible and harvestable.
 Most popular with hydroponic production, this method is best suited for leafy greens.
 This design is not suited for large fruiting plants as their root masses may clog the channel and their weight may not be supported.
 The plant roots are exposed to more air and less water in an NFT system which can leave the plants vulnerable to extreme heat or cold fluctuations.

 - Continuous supply of water, oxygen, and nutrients